Scott-Barnett/AlternativePy/README.md

 sudo dnf install gcc gdbm-devel libffi-devel libnsl2-devel libtirpc-devel libuuid-devel make ncurses-devel openssl-devel readline-devel sqlite-devel tk-devel xz-devel
 ```
 ## Install Instructions
-Please first clone this repo to your home directory, with the name .AlternativePy as follows:
+Please first clone this repo to a directory of your choice (as shown below, where <DESTINATION_DIR> is the location to be used for the install - I suggest $HOME/.AlternativePy if you have no preference)
 ```
-git clone https://github.com/Scott-Barnett/AlternativePy.git $HOME/.AlternativePy
+git clone https://github.com/Scott-Barnett/AlternativePy.git <DESTINATION_DIR>
 ```
 Then add the executable directory to your path by inserting the following to your $HOME/.bashrc
 ```
-if [ -d "$HOME/.AlternativePy/bin" ]; then
+if [ -d "$HOME/<DESTINATION_DIR>/bin" ]; then
-  PATH="$HOME/.AlternativePy/bin:$PATH"
+  PATH="$HOME/<DESTINATION_DIR>/bin:$PATH"
 fi
 ```
 Update for your current terminal with